CemGultekin1/gz21/README.md

 # How to test the build
-Build a singularity and install all the dependencies inside a conda environment `pangeo`.
+Build a singularity and install all the dependencies into the default conda environment `base`
-This also creates a file `gz21/root.txt` to personalize the paths.
 ```
-make setup-greene
+make
 ```
 To use the singularity in a read only mode
 ```